craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 You have spent your life before adventure in the [[Grumbling Hills]] working the hard lands of the [[Baron Jammu]].

-You gain...
+You gain +2 to your Strength Score and +1 to your Wisdom Score.
 You are proficient in the...
 You know ...

 In addition, once per round, when you deal damage with a weapon attack, you may spend a bonus action.
 If you do so, the creature you damaged has disadvantage on any attack roll that isn't against you until the beginning of your next turn.